 “I will occasionally offer myself a treat or reward for taking a class or working out when I’m not feeling motivated,” says Becca Lucas, owner of Barre and Anchor in Weston, Massachusetts.
 “The treat can be anything from Starbucks to a manicure.
 I never regret choosing to exercise, so the treat is just a bonus!”

 3. Be Grateful for Your Body

-“Imagine that person in the wheelchair who looks longingly at a couple strolling in the park, partaking in the simple pleasure of expressing the body’s ability to move,” says Carolyn Appel, a New York-based personal trainer.
+“Imagine that person in the wheelchair who looks longingly at a couple strolling in the park, partaking in the simple pleasure of expressing the body’s ability to move,” says Carolyn Appel, a New York-based personal trainer in New York City.
 “I think about that person when I’m tired, don’t want to get up early to hit the gym, or when I’d rather sit on the train rather than stand.
 The people I’ll never know are the ones who inspire me to keep moving.”

 The great news: No matter your fitness level or need, SilverSneakers can help you get active, find support, and boost your mood.
 Start by checking with your doctor about safe exercise and any recommended activities.
 For example, if you:

 - Have joint pain or are recovering from injury, your doctor may recommend non-swimming water-based exercise, such as SilverSneakers Splash.

 - Use a wheelchair or have balance challenges, your doctor may recommend fitness classes that you can do seated, such as SilverSneakers Classic.